jakkaj/k-scratch-node/README.md

 When the -k option with key is passed in, k-scratch will enumerate all your functions and assign them a number.

-All you have to do is enter the Function number [enter] and k-scratch will run that Function - automatically passing in any test data you've entered in the Azure Portal Function testing area.
+All you have to do is enter the Function number [enter] and k-scratch will run that Function remotely in Azure - automatically passing in any test data you've entered in the Azure Portal Function testing area.

 It's handy to have the log stream (```-l```) on too!